JemmaEagleson/PAULA-SCHER/README.md

 -----
 Paula Scher has been a huge part of graphic design for over 30 years now.
 She was born in Virginia on October 6th 1948 and grew up in Philadelphia and Washington.
 Since then Scher has developed her work through design, painting and educating and is widely known for pushing the boundaries of design.
 Paula also became the first female Principle at the New York office of the Pentagram design consultancy in 1991.

 Paula was always interested in design and as a child she would use drawing as a reason to go off to her room and spend some alone time.
 Even now Paula feels that drawing and painting allows her to escape from everyday life and gives her a sense of satisfaction.
-She remembers as a small child always being aware of design and how she recalls seeing an early cover for South Pacific and wondering why the faces were cropped off in an odd shape.
+She remembers as a small child always being aware of design and how she recalls seeing an early cover for <i>South Pacific</i> and wondering why the faces were cropped off in an odd shape.

+>"As a child I wanted to be a singer, dancer, piano-player and bare back rider.
+When I got to be older and realized I wasn’t a beauty, I decided I wanted to be an artist.
+I didn’t know what a designer was - yet." - Paula Scher

 There were no other artists in Scher’s family and her father, who was a photo-grammetric engineer and made all the government maps, was at first against Paula going to Art School.
 Her father was also an inventor and created a device called ‘stereo templates’, which is used a lot in Google Maps.
 Scher says she can remember him working on it in the basement of their house.
-Although Paula’s father was opposed to the idea of her attending Tyler she took a lot of inspiration from him and he was the main reason she later got really into painting maps.
+Although Paula’s father was opposed to the idea of her attending the Tyler School of Art she took a lot of inspiration from him and he was the main reason she later really got into painting maps.

 Scher’s Mother was also skeptical of the idea of Paula attending an art school and made her finish a teaching certificate so she would have something to fall back on if her career in design didn't work out.
 When Paula told her mum she had plans to go to New York and become a professional designer her mum simply replied ‘Don’t do anything like that, it sounds like it takes talent.’.
 Paula certainly ignored her mother’s comments and went on to have an amazing career.